dzaczek/VeraCryptFedora/README.md

 # VeraCryptFedora
 ## About
-Building for source VeaCrypt on Fedora 28/29
-Compiling time around 30 minutes
+Building from source VeaCrypt for Fedora 28/29 Compiling time around 30 minutes

 ## Requirement